I feel so bad...my boyfriend can't stay hard

 if he's not staying hard for you, he's not sexually attracted to you, which may be a "deeper problem" probably based in the relationship itself..talk to him about what he feels is going on..see if he explains, if not then see if he'll get help for it

 What Girls Said 2

+If going down on him doesn't even get him hard, then I'm at kind of a loss.
 Serious question, are you sure he's straight?
 I could see a gay guy who's in denial acting like this.
 Actually I think it'd be exactly how they would act.
 Right down to the thinking a girl's breasts were too big (it's just not something that straight guys usually think).

 1. "The other day, he asked if I've ever considered a breast reduction. " dump him. he's obviously not happy about you and making you insecure, so he's not worth it.
 2. "When he loses his erection during sex and we have to stop, he always says, "I don't know what happened.
 This has NEVER happened before."" it probably has happened all the time, he just needs to say that so you don't think there's something wrong with him.
 3. "I'm scared of letting him know how insecure this is all making me feel because I don't want him to feel worse than he already does" if he asked you for a boob job, chances are he's only thinking of himself.